Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Open row

-PayPal is best known for its payment processing solutions for online merchants and shoppers.
-But did you know that the company also has a processing solution for in-store and mobile merchants?
-The newer PayPal Zettle offers and what you need to know before signing up.
+PayPal is best known for its payment processing services for online merchants and shoppers.
+But did you know the company also has a payment processing solution for in-store and mobile retailers?
+We’ll explain everything you need to know about PayPal Zettle to help you determine if it’s the right payment acceptance solution for your business.

 What is PayPal Zettle?